 Do you recognize these famous folks who hailed from Mooresville, Indiana?
 Find out here.

 “OLD SETTLERS” (FOLK SONG)

 “Old Settlers” was composed in 2010 as a tribute to the pioneers who settled in Mooresville and Morgan County, Indiana.
-Click the graphics below to listen to instrumental versions of the song.
 Click the following links to see the musical score, lyrics, and blog post about the song.

 A “TREASURE TROVE” OF MOORESVILLE HISTORY